ivnalxv/small-projects/README.md

-# small-projects
+# Finished and unfinished projects

-Finished and unfinished projects
+This is a collection of small snippets or little projects.